-- ▶ When rendering full screen menus (main menu, for example) or a pre-recorded, non-stereoized movie, render at Screen Depth. - ▶ When rendering UI over the world, for example as part of a HUD or a popup menu, render at or just beyond Screen Depth. - ▶ Ensure the mouse separation matches the separation of what's underneath it.
-This will cause the mouse to appear to render without separation, which is usually desired. - ▶ Don't include stereoscopic options in-game.
-Users can use the button on the IR emitter to enable/disable stereo, and can use the wheel on the back to control separation. - ▶ If your title has a very wide range of acceptable depth values, consider setting Convergence dynamically based on the depth of the scene.
-A common behavior for applications is to have one value of convergence per cutscene, and a different value for normal gameplay. - ▶ Separation can be modified by the application, but this is generally considered a user setting and should be left alone.
+- When rendering full screen menus (main menu, for example) or a pre-recorded, nonstereoized movie, render at Screen Depth. - When rendering UI over the world, for example as part of a HUD or a popup menu, render at or just beyond Screen Depth. - Ensure the mouse separation matches the separation of what's underneath it.
+This will cause the mouse to appear to render without separation, which is usually desired. - Don't include stereoscopic options in-game.
+Users can use the NVIDIA interface controls to enable/disable stereo and control separation.
+For more details see Separation Adjustment on page 33. - If your title has a very wide range of acceptable depth values, consider setting Convergence dynamically based on the depth of the scene.
+A common behavior for applications is to have one value of convergence per cutscene, and a different value for normal gameplay. - If using NVAPI, the separation can be modified by the application, but this is generally considered a user setting and should be left alone.